anuragreggie/Scripting-Language/README.md

 # Scripting language implemented in Haskell
-## Written by: Anurag Suresh, Hamish Finn
+## Authors: Anurag Suresh and Hamish Finn

 ## How to run